quittung/TTGen/README.md

  4. Go back to 2. until a solution has been found
  5. The best schedule is exported to data/timetables/[line_id].json

 If you want to know more, check out the docs or the code.
-I recommend starting with the [control flow overview][docs/control_flow.md]
+I recommend starting with the [control flow overview](docs/control_flow.md).

+## Other Questions
+As I mentioned above, the documentation is far from complete.
+If you have any questions, feel free to open an issue